corda/corda-docs/content/en/docs/cdl/cdl/cdl-to-code/keep-it-structured.md

 {{% /tab %}}
 {{< /tabs >}}

-The remaining sections will go through the implementation of each CDL concern.
+The remaining sections will go through the implementation of each CDL consideration.